SasView/sasview/src/sas/invariant/media/invariant_help.rst

-3. If you want to calculate the volume fraction and the specific surface area, type the optional inputs in the customized input box, and then press ‘Compute’ button.
+3. If you want to calculate the volume fraction and the specific surface area, type the optional inputs in the customized input box, and then press 'Compute' button.

 4. The invariant can also be calculated including the outside of the data Q
-range:  To include the lower Q and/or the higher Q range, check in the enable extrapolation check box in ‘Extrapolation ‘box.
+range:  To include the lower Q and/or the higher Q range, check in the enable extrapolation check box in 'Extrapolation' box.
 If the power low is chosen, the power (exponent) can be either held or fitted by checking the corresponding radio button.
 The Npts that is being used for the extrapolation can be specified.